peteroupc/peteroupc.github.io/colorgen.md

 > **Notes:**
 >
 > 1. In the pseudocode just given, 3x3 matrices are used to transform a linear RGB color to or from XYZ form.
 The matrix shown in `XYZTosRGB` or `XYZTosRGBD50` is the [**inverse of the matrix**](http://peteroupc.github.io/html3dutil/tutorial-matrixdetails.html#Matrix_Inversions) shown in `XYZFromsRGB` or `XYZFromsRGBD50`, respectively.<sup>[**(18)**](#Note18)</sup>
 > 2. `XYZTosRGB` and `XYZTosRGBD50` can return sRGB colors with components less than 0 or greater than 1, to make out-of-range XYZ colors easier to identify.
-If that is not desired, each component of the sRGB color can be clamped to be in range using the idiom `min(max(compo,0), 1)`, where `compo` is that component.
+If that is not desired, then the sRGB color can be converted to an in-range one.
+There are many such _gamut mapping_ conversions; for example, one such conversion involves clamping each component of the sRGB color using the idiom `min(max(compo,0), 1)`, where `compo` is that component.
 > 3. XYZ colors that have undergone **black point compensation** (see also ISO 18619) can be expressed as `Lerp3(wpoint, xyz, (1.0 - blackDest) / (1.0 - blackSrc))`, where&mdash;
 >     - `wpoint` is the white point as an absolute or relative XYZ color,
 >     - `xyz` is a relative XYZ color (relative to `wpoint`), and